-Ground disturbance and noise associated with construction and demolition activities might directly or indirectly cause potential effects on biological resources.
+Ground disturbance and noise associated with construction activities might directly or indirectly cause potential effects on biological resources.
 Direct effects from ground disturbance were evaluated by identifying the types and locations of potential ground-disturbing activities in correlation to important biological resources.
-Mortality of individuals, habitat removal, and damage or degradation of habitats might be effects associated with ground-disturbing activities.
+Mortality of individuals, habitat removal, and damage or degradation of habitats are effects that might be associated with ground-disturbing activities.